 Or perhaps you’ll take a second look and decide to change up that aspect of your holiday customs.

-Whatever you pick, be socially aware so that you don’t “ruin” it for others, as we must respect the decisions of others.
+Whatever you pick, be socially aware so that you don’t “ruin” it for others.
+As we respect the decisions of others, others must respect ours in return.

 #1 Winter and Christmas Journals